Topics: Manufacturing and Materials

-Fatigue is a structural failure mode that must be recognized and understood in order to develop products that meet life cycle durability requirements.
-Fatigue strength is an important design requirement in any new vehicle, particularly in the age of lightweighting as engineers struggle to meet stringent weight requirements without adversely impacting durability.
-This technical concept course provides an introduction to the fatigue failure mode and analysis methods.
-Attendees will learn about the physics of material fatigue, including damage accumulation which over time may progress to product failure over time, and it provides the needed foundation to develop effective fatigue prediction capabilities.
+Fatigue is a structural failure mode that must be recognized and understood to develop products that meet life cycle durability requirements.
+In the age of lightweighting, fatigue strength is an important vehicle design requirement as engineers struggle to meet stringent weight constraints without adversely impacting durability.
+This technical concept course introduces the fatigue failure mode and analysis methods.
+It explains the physics of material fatigue, including damage accumulation that may progress to product failure over time, and it provides the needed foundation to develop effective fatigue prediction capabilities.

-Student computers are not required but may be useful for note taking.
+Student computers are NOT required but may be useful for note taking.

 You must complete all course contact hours and successfully pass the learning assessment to obtain CEUs.